zsmagyari/ClimShift/README.md

 **Analysis steps**

   1. Choose the data folder using *Choose folder* button.

 *Remarks:*
-   *- if all four files can be identified by the toolbox the other controls will be enabled.*
+        - *if all four files can be identified by the toolbox the other controls will be enabled.*